 We are thanking God that no GCI members were injured or experienced significant property damage due to hurricane Michael, which recently ravaged parts of Florida and Georgia.
 Please continue praying for all who experienced loss and continue to suffer.

 This week we break with our “from the President” format to report on the ceremony held on October 14, 2018 in Charlotte, NC, where Dr. Joseph Tkach passed the baton of GCI’s presidency to Dr. Greg Williams.
 The report below was written by GCI-USA Regional Pastor Rick Shallenberger.
-For additional information about this historic occasion, click on the links at left. —Ted Johnston, GCI Update editor
+For additional information about this historic occasion, click on the links at right. —Ted Johnston, GCI Update editor

 Never in my 58 years with WCG/GCI have I experienced a smoother, more meaningful transition in leadership.
 The honor given to Joseph and Tammy Tkach at the Passing of the Baton ceremony was equaled only by the support shown to Greg and Susan Williams.